madajaju/edgemere/docs/edgemere/sa/spm/usecases/applysecurityprofiles/index.md

 Deploy a Security Profile against an identity in the system.

 ![Scenario DeploySecurityProfile](./DeploySecurityProfile.png)
+#### Criteria

+* Given - A security profile has been created
+* When - The Security Engineer deploys the security profile
+* Then - A security profile has been created

 #### Steps
 1. [securityprofile create --name secProfile1 --file ./templates/secprofile.yml](#action-securityprofile-create)